-See how good I am to you?
+See how good I am to you!

-They are both perfectly delicious on their own, bring them together and we have a taste bud party starting baby 😉
+While they are both perfectly delicious on their own, bring them together and we have a taste bud party starting baby 😉

 Such an easy traybake, turned into a jaw dropping, beautiful dessert!

-The final drizzle of white chocolate on top of the brownies echoes the flavours of the vanilla fudge within.
+Finally, a drizzle of white chocolate on top of the brownies echoes the flavours of the vanilla fudge within.
 So you can be assured, if you have no desire to make your own ice cream, that the brownies are still, one hundred per cent, top class.

 Our youngest daughter gave these a 10!